linto-ai/documentation-website/docs/developpers/agent/clients/http/http.md

 * A authentication token and a refresh token.

 :::note Ephemeral MQTT credentials
-After authentication, the LinTO server platform automagically sends ephemeral MQTT credentials to the HTTP authenticating client.
+After authentication, the LinTO server platform automatically sends ephemeral MQTT credentials to the HTTP authenticating client.
 When this client goes offline, the specific MQTT topics and credentials where this client was jailed into are destroyed.
 :::

 ![client-server communication](/docs/client/client-server.png)